mjstraughan/CubingHistory/docs/index.md

 Others have been very willing to explain the origin of their own developments.
 Each person is credited on the site in the area in which they provided help.

-Thanks to err0r for recommending Docusaurus for the site and for helping me fix the proble.
+Thanks to err0r for recommending Docusaurus for the site and for helping me fix problems during the setup process.